-The map on the left shows the areas designated for future extraction of aggregate and stone.
+The map on the left (from Caledon's SCHEDULE 'L' map) shows some areas designated for future extraction of aggregate and stone.
 As can be seen from the area proposed for the McCormick pit, there are aggregate deposits outside the designated 'resource' and 'reserve' boundaries that are being targeted by aggregate companies.
 All the properties IN AND OUTSIDE the designated areas are at risk.

 Click on maps to enlarge

 Studies have shown that residences in the vicinity of a proposed or operating pit suffer a loss of property value that is proportionate to the proximity to the pit.
 The effect extends as far as 5 miles out.
 Where you live in relation to a proposed pit or quarry, or in relation to the specific pit shown on the preceding map, will determine your degree of potential loss.
 At what point should you get concerned?
 Before or after you suffer significant loss of equity?